lgg6bentley/job-tracker-react-firebase/README.md

 Register a new Web App in your Firebase project.

 Copy your Firebase configuration object.
-It will look something like this:

-const firebaseConfig = {
-  apiKey: "YOUR_API_KEY",
-  authDomain: "YOUR_AUTH_DOMAIN",
-  projectId: "YOUR_PROJECT_ID",
-  storageBucket: "YOUR_STORAGE_BUCKET",
-  messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
-  appId: "YOUR_APP_ID",
-  measurementId: "YOUR_MEASUREMENT_ID" // Optional
-};

 4. Configure Environment Variables
 To securely manage your Firebase credentials, create a .env file in the root of your project (the same directory as package.json).